Skip to main content

 The choice of arbitral institution and rules is a critical decision.
 The LCIA Rules 2020 are favoured for London-seated arbitrations and offer a flexible but structured procedure with strict requirements on arbitrator independence.
 The ICC Rules 2021 add the scrutiny of the ICC Court over all awards before they are issued, which enhances enforceability but increases cost.
 Ad hoc arbitration under the Arbitration Act 1996 is more flexible but requires greater mutual cooperation.

 The seat of arbitration is a legal concept that determines the procedural law (lex arbitri) governing the arbitration and the supervisory court jurisdiction.
-Choosing London, England as the seat ensures the application of the Arbitration Act 1996 and the supervisory jurisdiction of the English courts, which have a strong tradition of upholding party autonomy and enforcing arbitration agreements.
+Choosing London, England as the seat confirms the application of the Arbitration Act 1996 and the supervisory jurisdiction of the English courts, which have a strong tradition of upholding party autonomy and enforcing arbitration agreements.

 The number of arbitrators must be specified.
 A sole arbitrator is more cost-effective and suitable for low-to-medium value disputes.
 A three-member tribunal provides greater balance and is more appropriate for complex, high-value disputes, but significantly increases cost and time.